-To get the components of the uniform, get a dark navy blue double-breasted suit at Goodwill or some other consignment store.
-If you’ve got money to burn, get one made for you but, seriously, what are you trying to prove?
+To get the components of the uniform, start with a dark navy blue double-breasted suit at Goodwill or some other consignment store.

 Once you get the jacket, try to replicate the 4-button-2 double-breasted front as closely as possible.
 If it’s a 6-button-2, remove the top 2.
 Luckily for us, all of these uniforms have the standard navy blue buttons as seen on usual suits (some uniforms have gold buttons!) so they won’t require much modification.
 On the sleeves, get a knife or pair of scissors and cut the threads attaching the cuff buttons to remove them.
 You could just yank them off, but then you might have some loose threads hanging out and you’ll be spotted instantly the second you try to take over a plane at the airport.
 It won’t be the homemade uniform of a defunct airline, it’ll be the sloppy buttons.
 Trust me.

 Get some gold ribbons and sew three bands (or four if you want to be a full pilot) on each sleeve.
 Get ahold of some cheap gold wings online or maybe even from a military surplus store?
 Stick ’em above the breast pocket and there’s your uniform.

 Underneath, if you don’t plan on taking off your shirt, just wear a usual white barrel-cuffed dress shirt and a black tie with a gold tie bar.
 However, if you’re a stickler for detail, look for a white button-down with epaulettes and two buttoned chest pockets, possibly at a military surplus store or a security guard uniform outlet.